Numerical algorithms for detecting embedded components: Introduction

 The algorithms in this article are implemented in {\em Macaulay2}~\cite{M2www} with parts of code residing in the packages {\em NumericalHilbert}~\cite{Krone:NumericalHilbert} and {\em NumericalAlgebraicGeometry}~\cite{Leykin:NAG,NAGwww}.
 Instructions on steps necessary to reproduce results for the examples are posted at

-The beginning of \S\ref{Sec:Local-vs-Dual} mostly covers basic preliminaries: Macaulay dual spaces and their connection to local polynomial rings, (local) Hilbert function, regularity index, s- and g- corners.
-Also \S\ref{Sec:Local-vs-Dual} reviews the operation of taking a colon ideal through the numerical lens and develops the local membership test.
-The numerical primary decomposition is revisited in \S\ref{Sec:NPD}.
+The beginning of \S\ref{Sec:Prelim} mostly covers basic preliminaries: Macaulay dual spaces and their connection to local polynomial rings, (local) Hilbert function, regularity index, s- and g- corners.
+Also \S\ref{Sec:Prelim} reviews the operation of taking a colon ideal through the numerical lens and develops the local ideal membership test.
+The numerical primary decomposition is revisited in \S\ref{Sec:NPD}; this section is not essential, but is used in setting up examples and to provide a better understanding of the general context.
 The main part of this work, \S\ref{Sec:embedded-test}, develops algorithms for embedded component testing.
 One important side result worth highlighting is Theorem~\ref{thm:Ass-of-a-generic-slice}.
 It concerns associated components of the generic hyperplane section of an affine scheme and makes the dimension reduction possible in our approach.
+Discussion of numerical ingredients and conclusion is in \S\ref{sec:oracles-and-conclusion}.

-{\bf Acknowledgments.} The main authors are grateful to the author of the Appendix for helpful discussions that started at the Institut Mittag-Leffler, which kindly hosted both Hauenstein and Leykin in the Spring of 2011.
+{\bf Acknowledgments.} We are grateful to Jon Hauenstein for helpful discussions that started at the Institut Mittag-Leffler, which kindly hosted both Hauenstein and Leykin in the Spring of 2011.

 We also would like to thank numerous people, in particular, Uli Walther and Karl Schwede, for discussions of matters in~\S\ref{subsec:positive-dim-suspect} as well as to Hailong Dao and Sasha Anan'in who produced a proof of Lemma~\ref{lem:colon-hyperplane-commute} (via {\tt mathoverflow.net}).